brefphp/bref/docs/frameworks/symfony.md

 Thanks to Symfony Flex, the bundle comes pre-configured to run in Lambda.

 Now, you can follow [this section of the documentation](/docs/environment/storage.md#deploying-dynamodb-tables) to deploy your DynamoDB table using the Serverless Framework.

+## The `kernel.terminate` Event

+The [`kernel.terminate` event](https://symfony.com/doc/current/components/http_kernel.html#component-http-kernel-kernel-terminate) runs **synchronously** on Lambda.

+That means that if you use this event, its listeners will be executed **before** the Lambda function returns its response.
+That will add latency to your response.

+To run asynchronous tasks, use the [Messenger component](#symfony-messenger) instead.